Change that happens beneath the surface.

 • Burnout

-• Relationship patterns that keep repeating
+• Relationship difficulties that keep repeating

 • Confidence blocks